anovio1/message-pack-parser/docs/developer_documentation.md

 # Developer Documentation (v3.2)

-This document provides a comprehensive overview of the Message Pack Parser's architecture, data flow, key design patterns, and core mechanics.
+This document provides a comprehensive overview of the Tubuin Processor's architecture, data flow, key design patterns, and core mechanics.

 - For a guide focused purely on adding new statistics, see `docs/aggregator_guide.md`.
 - For a complete list of all available data fields and their schemas, see the `docs/data_dictionary.md`.

 ## 1. High-Level Architecture & Core Concepts

 The application is a modular, 7-step pipeline designed for performance, robustness, and extensibility.
-The core orchestration logic resides in **`src/message_pack_parser/main.py`**, which manages the overall flow via the `parser` command-line entry point.
+The core orchestration logic resides in **`src/tubuin_processor/main.py`**, which manages the overall flow via the `tube` command-line entry point.

 ### 1.1.
 Execution Modes: Parallel vs. Serial